jbostoen/iTop-custom-extensions/web/extensions/jb-class-request-mgmt-itil-origins/readme.md

 A lot of colleagues just ask for small stuff when they see you passing by or when they come to your desk.
 Adds an 'in person' origin to UserRequest.

+Also some tickets are created when we receive logs.
+So we also added 'monitoring' as an origin.